Simply LaKita

 Ricotta cheese mixture in large glass mixing bowl with blue rubber spatula in it.

-• Spread ⅓ of the meat sauce in the bottom of the dish.
+• Layer 1: Spread a thin layer of meat sauce on the bottom of the dish (this prevents the noodles from sticking).

 Overhead view of square white baking dish with meat sauce and lasagna noodles in it.